raspberrychris/paddleboardmaster/content/post/cadalene-inflatable-stand-up-paddle-board.md

 ### **Pros**

+* Easy to setup and easy to use
 * High Quality SUP that punches above its weight
 * Light and Portable board
 * Suitable for Beginners and Experts alike

 ### **Cons**

+The Cadalene Inflatable SUP is one of the easiest paddleboards we have found to get going with.

+Its ease of use, ease of setup and the fact that it comes with all the essentials